mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 effects.
 These are discussed in the Specialists book.
 If it is necessary to determine how far away the weapon landed, deviation can be taken as 2D% of the range it was fired from.
-This is a minimum of 100 metres for weapons fired at 5 kilometres and possibly as much as 6 kilometres for a weapon 50 kilometres away.
+This is a minimum of 100 meters for weapons fired at 5 kilometers and possibly as much as 6 kilometers for a weapon 50 kilometers away.
 Direction must be determined randomly.

 A ‘hit’ on the Heavy Weapons check does not mean a